 When you get more senior and if you survive the initial "hazing," then you will presumably make partner and have others to work weekends and holidays.
-For the time being, though, you need to realize that this is part of the job and, due to your seniority, you should be working weekends and holidays.
+For the time being, though, you need to realize that this is part of the job and, due to your lack of seniority, you should be working weekends and holidays.

-While much can be said against working weekends and holidays, you need to understand that this is something that is important to your firm, your clients and your own advancement.
+While much can be said against working weekends and holidays, you need to understand that this is something that is important to your firm, your clients, and your own advancement.
 If working weekends and holidays is offensive to you, perhaps you should consider another career outside of a competitive law firm.
 Certainly, there are firms where weekends and holidays are not expected at all.
-Nevertheless, because the message working weekends and holidays sends to your clients and your superiors, you need to understand that it is something that will only help you if your objective is to get ahead.
+Nevertheless, because of the message working weekends and holidays sends to your clients and your superiors, you need to understand that it is something that will only help you if your objective is to get ahead.

 LawCrossing has received tens of thousands of attorneys jobs and has been the leading legal job board in the United States for almost two decades.
 LawCrossing helps attorneys dramatically improve their careers by locating every legal job opening in the market.
 Unlike other job sites, LawCrossing consolidates every job in the legal market and posts jobs regardless of whether or not an employer is paying.
 LawCrossing takes your legal career seriously and understands the legal profession.
 For more information, please visit www.LawCrossing.com.